Quickstart

 What you should track and what you definitely shouldn't.

-If a feature is already behind a gate at 50%, you're one CLI command away from collecting stats on it instead of guessing whether it works.
+If a feature is already behind a feature flag at 50%, you're one CLI command away from collecting stats on it instead of guessing whether it works.